gmendonca/zebra/MapReduce - Single Node/README.md

   $ ssh-keygen -t dsa -P '' -f ~/.ssh/id_dsa
   $ cat ~/.ssh/id_dsa.pub >> ~/.ssh/authorized_keys

-After all this steps described in the Hadoop Website, just format the filesystems, start the daemos for Namenode and Data Node, and create the directory for the Mapreduce jobs:
+After all this steps described in the Hadoop Website, just format the filesystems, start the daemons for Namenode and Data Node, and create the directory for the MapReduce jobs:

     $ bin/hdfs namenode -format
     $ sbin/start-dfs.sh